 FIG 2.
 A 49-year-old woman with tentorial meningioma.
 A, Axial contrast-enhanced 3D turbo field echo image showing a large enhanced mass in the supra- to infratentorial regions.
 B, DSA (lateral projection from the right internal carotid artery) reveals a tumor fed primarily by the tentorial artery of the meningohypophyseal trunk (arrow).
 Based on the surgical findings, the dural attachment was the tentorium cerebelli.
 C, DSA (lateral projection from the right external carotid artery) shows a tumor fed partially by the middle meningeal artery (arrow).
 The right middle meningeal artery was judged to be the secondary feeder.
 D, 3D TOF MRA (axial projection) depicts dilated branches from the right tentorial- (arrow) and middle meningeal arteries (arrowhead).
 E, 3D TOF MRA (sagittal projection) shows the dilated tentorial artery (arrow) from the meningohypophyseal trunk of the internal carotid artery.
-F, This axial partial MIP MRA shows tumor-feeding branches from the tentorial artery at the medial portion of the tumor (arrow) and from the middle meningeal artery at the lateral portion of the tumor (arrowhead).
-Both readers judged that the tentorial artery of the meningohypophyseal trunk was the primary feeder and that the dural attachment was the tentorium cerebelli.
+F, This axial partial MIP MRA shows tumor-feeding branches from the tentorial artery at the medial portion of the tumor (arrow) and from the middle meningeal artery at the lateral portion of the tumor (arrow) and from the middle meningeal artery at the tentorial artery of the meningohypophyseal trunk was the tentorial artery of the meningohypophyseal trunk was the tentorial artery of the tumor (arrow) and from the midgle meningeal artery at the lateral portion of the tumor (arrow) and from the mingohypophyseal trunk was the primary feeder and that the dural attachment was the tentorium cerebelli.

-produce better background suppression, additional inflow enhancement, and improved contrast-to-noise ratios.
-8-10 In addition, the MRA sequence we used is based on a combination of MOTSA technique and short TE.
+3T TOF MRA benefits from 2 key conditions.
+The theoretic signal-to-noise ratio at 3T is twice that at 1.5T, allowing for increased spatial resolution.
+The longer T1 values of tissues at 3T produce better background suppression, additional inflow enhancement, and improved contrast-to-noise ratios.8-10 In addition, the MRA sequence we used is based on a combination of MOTSA technique and short TE.
 In general, the sensitivity of MRA is limited because of phase dispersions from turbulence or flow saturation from slow flow.
-The MOTSA technique minimizes losses in signal intensity caused by spin saturation, maintains small voxels and short TEs to minimize intravoxel phase dispersion, ^{14,15} and allows larger imaging volumes.
+The MOTSA technique minimizes losses in signal intensity caused by spin saturation, maintains small voxels and short TEs to minimize intravoxel phase dispersion,^{14,15} and allows larger imaging volumes.
 Using these techniques we were able to obtain high spatial resolution (reconstructed voxel size $0.25 \times 0.25 \times 0.5$ mm), which allowed the depiction of small arterial feeders.

 To evaluate the tumor feeders, our readers used axial source, MIP, and partial MIP MRA, and conventional MR images.
-Although the MIP algorithm provides angiogram-like images, the lower signal intensity feature of vessels may be lost and small or slow-flowing vessels may not be visualized.
-MRA source images contain both flow and anatomic information.
+Although the MIP algorithm provides angiogram-like images, the lower signal intensity feature of vessels may be lost and small or slow-flowing vessels may not be visualized.16 MRA source images contain both flow and anatomic information.
 Small intracranial structures can be seen because the acquisition of submillimeter sections results in high resolution and flow-related enhancement.
 On partial MIP images, vessels and the surrounding brain in a targeted region of interest can be seen without vessel overlap.
 To our observers evaluating the feeding arteries, conventional MR images were available, and some feeders could be predicted based on anatomic information provided by conventional MR images.
 We posit that our display method contributed to the identification of small feeders on 3D TOF MRA images.